milescjohnson/milescjohnson.github.io/portfolio/vv.md

 -   Thread-safe storage of latest readings
 -   Lifecycle management
 -   Delegation of protocol parsing to subclasses

-This structure makes it trivial to support additional serial devices by subclassing `SerialSensor` and implementing new `parse_logic()` methods.

 ``` python
 import threading